The Rumjacks: History

 Formed in 2008, the Rumjacks combine a variety of musical influences, including elements of punk rock and traditional Celtic folk.
-They released their debut EP Hung, Drawn & Portered, which was followed by their second EP Sound as a Pound later that year.
+They released their debut EP Hung, Drawn & Portered, which was followed by their second EP Sound as a Pound later in the year.
 The Rumjacks secured international support from punk legends like U.K Subs, GBH, and Gypsy punk legends Gogol Bordello.

-After early lineup changes, the band maintained their lineup of lead singer Frankie McLaughlin, bassist Johnny McKelvey, drummer Anthony Matters, guitarist Gabriel Whitbourne and banjo/mandolin/bouzouki player Adam Kenny, recording three critically acclaimed albums together: Gangs of New Holland (2010), Sober and Godless (2015), and Sleeping Rough (2016), before Matters' departure after their 2016 European tour.
+After early lineup changes, the band maintained their lineup of lead singer Frankie McLaughlin, bassist Johnny McKelvey, drummer Anthony Matters, guitarist Gabriel Whitbourne, and banjo/mandolin/bouzouki player Adam Kenny recording three critically acclaimed albums together: Gangs of New Holland (2010), Sober and Godless (2015), and Sleeping Rough (2016), before Matters' left after their 2016 European tour.

-The Rumjacks have also performed on European tours.
-The first European tour, in 2015, included the Jarocin Festival in Poland and Boomtown in the UK, and was followed by their 2016 Euro tour, where they performed at festivals like Woodstock Poland, Mighty Sounds, Punk Rock Holiday, and the Lowlands Festival.
+The Rumjacks have performed on European tours.
+The first European tour, in 2015 included the Jarocin Festival in Poland and Boomtown in the UK.
+On their 2016 Euro tour they performed at festivals like Przystanek Woostock, Mighty Sounds, Punk Rock Holiday, and the Lowlands Festival.
 The Rumjacks embarked on their first US tour in March 2017, which included performances at San Diego's Get Shamrocked Festival Launch Party and Austin's South by Southwest Music Festival.
-The band later toured across Europe in 2019.
+The band also toured Europe in 2019.

 Rivkees began filling in for Dropkick Murphys singer Al Barr in February 2022.
 Barr was forced to drop off of his band's tour to take care of his ailing mother.

 "An Irish Pub Song"

-An international breakthrough for the band came with their 2011 single, "An Irish Pub Song", which was taken from the 2010 album Gangs of New Holland.
-The song is an observational commentary on the fact that there are Irish-styled pubs in every part of the world, and a protest against what the band saw as a commercialization and inauthentic expression of Irish diaspora culture.
-The song's official music video amassed over 77 million views on YouTube.
+The band had an international breakthrough with their 2011 single, "An Irish Pub Song", which was taken from the 2010 album Gangs of New Holland.
+The song is an observational commentary on the fact that there are Irish-styled pubs in every part of the world as well as a protest against what the band saw as a commercialization and inauthentic expression of Irish diaspora culture.
+The song's official music video amassed over 85 million views on YouTube.

-In 2016 Billboard published an article stating the song was #4 of the 25 "Most Popular St Patricks Day" songs on YouTube for the US demographic, before becoming #5 in 2017, #3 in 2018, and #5 in 2019.
+In a 2016 article Billboard said that the song was #4 of the 25 "Most Popular St Patricks Day" songs on YouTube for the US demographic, before becoming #5 in 2017, #3 in 2018, and #5 in 2019.

 Saints Preserve Us

 In early 2018 the band recorded their fourth studio album Saints Preserve Us over two weeks in Milan, Italy at Crono Sound Factory.
-It was the first album to feature new drummer Pietro Della Sala.
+It was the first album with new drummer Pietro Della Sala.
 Paul McKenzie from the Real McKenzies was featured on the duet "The Foreman O’Rourke", and Mickey Rickshaw appeared on the song "Billy McKinley".
 The album includes a version of the Irish classic "An poc ar buile" (The Mad Puck Goat), which is sung in Irish.
 The album was released on 12 October 2018.
 At the end of 2018, the band toured Southeast Asia for the first time and went to Japan, Malaysia, and Indonesia.